 A Smurf who likes camping.
 He appears only in the comic books.

 Appearing only in the comic, and only in minor roles in two stories, this Smurf provides wood for constructions (as opposed to Lumberjack Smurf, who provides firewood), and also makes furniture.
 He doesn't appear in the cartoon, as the "carpentry" part of his job is provided by Handy Smurf and the "wood providing" part by Timber Smurf.

 - Supreme Chef: He really enjoys making exquisite and refined foods, and at one points even kicks Bigmouth for eating his food too fast without giving himself time to enjoy it.

 - Team Chef: As the only chef in Smurf Village, at least until Baker is established as a separate Smurf, he becomes this.

 - Canon Foreigner: Introduced in the second live-action film.

-- Decomposite Character: Possibly being one for Clumsy, who in the comic books was originally Dimwitty/Dopey.
+- Decomposite Character: Possibly being one for Clumsy, who was inspired by the comic book's Dimwitty/Dopey.

 His name defines his character, plus he's not very bright.

 - Adaptational Intelligence: While still a klutz, in the live-action films he's much smarter than he is in the comics and the cartoon series.

 - Bandage Mummy: In The Smurfs and the Magic Flute.